prismray/Facebook_Data_Viz/README.md

 **1. Ribo :** A 23-year old

-**2. Aashka:** A 24-year old aspiring data scientist who is an Economics graduate from Mumbai,India currently pursuing MS in Information Systems from Santa Clara University
+**2. Aash:** A 24-year old aspiring data scientist who is an Economics graduate from Mumbai,India currently pursuing MS in Information Systems from Santa Clara University

 **The steps involved in execution of this project include:**